Skip to main content

 • Shows the API key required for authentication.

-• The API key is essential for verifying requests and maintaining secure access.
+• The API key is required for request authentication and access control.

 6. API Documentation